Zizia aurea (Golden Alexander) [20 Seeds]

 Germination Information: I recommend these seeds only for gardeners who have experience with seeds that need a natural or artificial chilling period before germinating in warmer conditions.

-If you sow after February, you will need to provide an artificial chilling period of about 2 months, then gradually move the seeds to warmer conditions.
+If you sow after midwinter, you will need to provide an artificial chilling period of about 2 months, then gradually move the seeds to warmer conditions.

 Once you get golden Alexander to flower in your garden, you’re likely to find self-sown seedlings in following years.